An in-depth report on the causes, diagnosis, treatment, and prevention of scoliosis.

-The surgeon or nurse will talk with you about having your child store some of his or her blood about a month before the surgery.
+The surgeon or nurse may talk with you about having your child store some of his or her blood about a month before the surgery.
 This is so that your child's own blood can be used if a transfusion is needed during surgery.

 During the 2 weeks before the surgery:

 - If your child smokes, they need to stop.
 People who have spine fusion and keep smoking do not heal as well.